MVMA works to advance, empower, and protect the rights of Vietnamese Americans and other Maryland communities.

 New Americans Advocacy Services (NAAS)

 NAAS is our longest-running program and it began in 1979 with the establishment of MVMA.
-Since then, we have helped over 25,000 refugees and immigrants of all backgrounds secure housing, apply for government-sponsored health and supplemental income benefits, and apply for US citizenship.
-On February 2, 2009, the MVMA became the first and only Vietnamese American organization in the nation to be recognized by the Board of Immigration Appeals (BIA) and authorized to provide legal immigration assistance and representation.
+We have helped over 25,000 refugees and immigrants of all backgrounds secure housing, apply for government-sponsored health and supplemental income benefits, and apply for US citizenship.
+On February 2, 2009, MVMA became the first and only Vietnamese American organization in the US to be recognized by the Board of Immigration Appeals (BIA) and authorized to provide legal immigration assistance and representation.